 “If you think ‘revenge is sweet’ look into the faces of those who have lived on it for years.”
 What a wise saying.
 It highlights the effects of retaliation on an individual.
 Dr. Michael Barry, in his book, The Forgiveness Project, stated that of all cancer patients, 61% have forgiveness issues and of these, more than half are severe.
 He explains that hate and anger generate chronic anxiety which makes the body produce excess adrenaline and cortisol which deplete the body’s production of natural killer cells, its soldiers in its fight against cancer.

 While the physical effects of unforgiveness are quite obvious, its spiritual, mental and emotional effects may not be readily obvious but can have more devastating consequences.
-Some 12 years ago, a church member shared some tormenting nightmares she was having; she was seeing corpses around her.
+Some 12 years ago, a church member publicly shared some tormenting nightmares she was having; she was seeing corpses around her when she slept.
 Though I was still new in the Lord at the time, I knew what those dreams signaled – the spirit of death was hovering around her.
 She was quite zealous in church and often talked about walking in holiness.

 Four months later, she collapsed and died in her home.
 It was sad, but we quickly consoled ourselves that she had gone home to her reward.
 Weeks after her death, however, I heard disturbing facts from her former neighbours.
 Though they all lived together in their apartment, this woman had been keeping grudges with most of them for months (perhaps years) before her demise.
 In fact, the main reason why no help came to her when she slumped was because they were not on speaking terms.
 It then made sense.
 The demonic attacks succeeded because there was already a leeway for them – unforgiveness.